• Skip to primary navigation

 • Tree House Lodge: If you’re looking for unique and eco-friendly accommodations check out the Tree House Lodge.
 They are a 10-acre oceanfront ecolodge with six different houses available for rent including a treehouse and a school bus.

-If you have more time to spend in Central America consider heading from Puerto Viejo to Bocas del Toro for even more beautiful and affordable Caribbean beaches.
+If you have more time to spend in Central America consider heading from Puerto Viejo to Bocas del Toro.
+The beaches in Bocas are just beautiful.

 Related Posts